haskell-works/blog/drafts/2018-07-26-draft-post.md

-traditional parsers are actually creating a lot of work for the hardware, that is incidental to solving the problem of making the document data accessible and much of it is hidden from us, the developer, by language and hardware abstractions, so the overhead is easy to miss.
+traditional parsers are actually creating a lot of work for the hardware, that is incidental to solving the problem of making the document data accessible and much of it is hidden from us, the developer, by language and hardware abstractions, so the overhead is easy to overlook.

 We have seen how objects are severely expensive, especially when allocated en-mass.
 For our use-case their cost disproportionately exceeds their utility.

 # If not objects then what

-If you want to minimise memory usage, the first thing you should do is avoid duplicating data.
+If we want to minimise memory usage, the first thing you should do is avoid duplicating data.

 All the data we want to access is already in the document.
 Copying that data